 3 Fall Flavors Poised to Surpass Pumpkin Spice in Popularity

 The popularity of pumpkin spice has officially fallen like autumn leaves.
-According to a recent survey of 2,000 American adults by Talker Research, 58% of respondents reported that they now favor alternative fall flavors over pumpkin spice, and 45% reported fatigue with the once-beloved spice blend.
+According to a recent survey of 2,000 American adults by Talker Research on behalf of Post Honey Bunches of Oats, 58% of respondents reported that they now favor alternative fall flavors over pumpkin spice, and 45% reported fatigue with the once-beloved spice blend.

 Surprisingly, Millennials are leading the charge – the same generation that was largely responsible for its meteoric rise after Starbucks debuted the first Pumpkin Spice Latte (PSL) in 2003.
 What was initially a sippable seasonal experiment quickly snowballed into an internet sensation and cozy autumn trend on social media platforms like Instagram; but after two decades of pumpkin spice dominance, Americans are ready for a change.